-Benefits under old age, disability, and survivor programs usually cover long-term risks, as distinct from short-term risks such as temporary incapacity resulting from sickness and maternity, work injury or unemployment.
+Benefits under old age, disability, and survivor programs usually cover long-term risks, as distinct from short-term risks such as temporary incapacity resulting from sickness and maternity, work injury, or unemployment.
 The benefits are normally pensions payable for life or for a considerable number of years.
 Such benefits are usually provided as part of a single system with common financing and administration as well as interrelated qualifying conditions and benefit formulas.

 The laws summarized under Old Age, Disability, and Survivors focus first on benefits providing pensions or lump-sum payments to compensate for loss of income resulting from old age or permanent retirement.
 Such benefits are usually payable after attaining a specified statutory age.
-Some countries require complete or substantial retirement in order to become eligible for a pension; other countries pay a retirement pension at a certain age regardless of whether workers retire or not.
+Some countries require complete or substantial retirement to become eligible for a pension; other countries pay a retirement pension at a certain age regardless of whether workers retire or not.

 The second type of long-term risk for which pensions are provided is disability (referred to in some countries as invalidity).
 Disability may be generally defined as long-term and more or less total work impairment resulting from a nonoccupational injury or disease.
 (Disability caused by a work injury or occupational disease is usually compensated under a separate program; see Work Injury, below.)